jdejoode/partsofspeech-JNSL/README.md

 # Data

-The data are taken from the ETCBC (https://github.com/ETCBC/bhsa).
+The data are taken from the [ETCBC](https://github.com/ETCBC/bhsa).

 # Experiment